 Yair holds a Ph.D. in Comparative Religion at Boston University and an M.A.
 Degree in Traditional Chinese Aesthetics from Beijing Normal University in China.
 His research interests include method and theory in the study of religion, Song Dynasty intellectual history, Neo-Confucianism, and Chinese/Jewish comparative themes.
 He is particularly interested in cross-disciplinary research that integrates the humanities and social sciences with scientific methodologies such as systems theory, information theory, and complexity science.
-He teaches at Boston University and conducts research at the Center for Mind and Culture (CMAC) in Boston.
+He teaches at Boston University and is a research associate at the Center for Mind and Culture in Boston.

 Elly Moseson – Associate Director

 Elly earned his B.A. at Columbia University, where he studied literature and philosophy.
 He completed his M.A. and Ph.D. in Religious Studies at Boston University.
 He has held postdoctoral positions at the University of Hamburg and Tel Aviv University.
 His research interests include mysticism, magic, the cultural and political functions of texts, and the intersection of literature, religion and psychoanalysis.

 Casandra Silva – Education Advisor

 Casandra is a full-time Lecturer of Philosophy at the City University of New York.
 She earned her B.A. in English and Philosophy at Barnard College, Columbia University, and her M.A. in Humanities, concentrating in Philosophy, at the University of Chicago.
 Her research and teaching focuses on philosophy of education.
 She brings her rich experience in course development to help Scholarium’s teachers and staff design engaging and original lecture formats.